-- (47) In order to detect potential breaches infringements, the competent authorities should have the necessary investigatory powers, and should establish effective mechanisms to encourageenable reporting of potential or actual breaches infringements. - (48) This Directive should refer to both administrative sanctions and measures irrespective of their qualification as a sanction or a measure under national law. - (49) This Directive should be without prejudice to any provisions in the laws of Member States in respect of criminal offences. - In order to attain the objectives set out in this Directive, the power to adopt acts in accordance with Article 290 of the Treaty should be delegated to the Commission in respect of details concerning notions of adequate knowledge and competence of the intermediary, management of conflicts of interest, the obligation to fulfil product oversight and governance requirements, and assessment of suitability and appropriateness of insurance-based investment products conduct of business obligations in relation to insurance packaged retail investment products and procedures and forms for submitting information in relation to sanctions.
+- (47) In order to detect potential infringements, the competent authorities should have the necessary investigatory powers, and should establish effective mechanisms to enable reporting of potential or actual infringements. - (48) This Directive should refer to both administrative sanctions and measures irrespective of their qualification as a an administrative sanction or a measure under national law. - (49) This Directive should be without prejudice to any provisions in the laws of Member States in respect of criminal offences. - (50) In order to attain the objectives set out in this Directive, the power to adopt acts in accordance with Article 290 of the Treaty should be delegated to the Commission in respect of details concerning management of conflicts of interest, the obligation to fulfil product oversight and governance requirements, and assessment of suitability and appropriateness of insurance-based investment products.
 It is of particular importance that the Commission carries out appropriate consultations during its preparatory work, including at expert level.
 The Commission, when preparing and drawing up delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and to the Council. - (51) Technical standards in financial services should ensure consistent harmonisation and adequate protection of consumers across the Union.
-As a body with highly specialised expertise, it would be efficient and appropriate to entrust EIOPA with the elaboration of draft regulatory and implementing technical standards which do not involve policy choices, for submission to the Commission.
+As a body with highly specialised expertise, it would be efficient and appropriate to entrust EIOPA with the elaboration of draft regulatory technical standards which do not involve policy choices, for submission to the Commission. - (52) [deleted]